The Incommensurability of Scientific Theories

 2.2.3 Gestalt psychology and organized perception

-Another major source of Kuhn's idea of the incommensurability of scientific theories is Gestalt psychology, especially as developed by Wolfgang Köhler.
-He emphasized the active role of organization in perception and argued that in psychology one begins with Gestalten (organized, segregated wholes such as the objects of human perception or identifiable human behaviours) and then proceeds to discover their natural parts (and not vice versa, like in particle physics).
-Köhler suggested that while Gestalten are common in psychology, their existence in physics would violate the fundamentals of exact science, emphasizing that the ideas and language of physics were established from a different perspective than that of Gestalt psychology (1938 , 17).
-Köhler's strategy for attempting to overcome this problem with the relation of psychological wholes to the reductionist concepts of physics was to attempt to find the former in physics.
-In the opening sentences of the condensed English version of Köhler's investigation of the relationship between the mental concepts of psychology and the material concepts of physics, Köhler wrote: “In order to orient itself in the company of natural sciences, psychology must discover connections wherever it can between its own phenomena and those of other disciplines.
+Another major source of Kuhn’s idea of the incommensurability of scientific theories is Gestalt psychology (Kuhn 1962, vi).
+Wolfgang Köhler, for example, had emphasized the active role of organization in perception and argued that in psychology one begins with Gestalten (organized, segregated wholes such as the objects of human perception or identifiable human behaviours) and then proceeds to discover their natural parts (and not vice versa, like in particle physics).
+In the opening sentences of the condensed English version of Köhler’s investigation of the relationship between the mental concepts of psychology and the material concepts of physics, Köhler wrote: “In order to orient itself in the company of natural sciences, psychology must discover connections wherever it can between its own phenomena and those of other disciplines.
 If this search fails, then psychology must recognize that its categories and those of natural science are incommensurable” (1938 , 17).

 Kuhn continued to struggle with, develop, and then refine his understanding of incommensurability until his death in 1996.
 Although his development of incommensurability went through several stages (cf. Hoyningen-Huene 1993, 206-222), he claimed to have made a “series of significant breakthroughs” beginning in 1987 (Kuhn 2000 , 228).
 They are described in a number of essays and published lectures that were collected in (Kuhn 2000, cf. chs.
 3, 4, 5, 10 & 11), and a last as yet unpublished book by Kuhn on incommensurability is still pending (Conant and Haugeland 2000, 2).
 The nature of these developments is controversial.
 Some commentators claim that Kuhn’s incommensurability thesis underwent a ‘major transformation’ (Sankey 1993), while others (including Kuhn himself) see only a more specific characterization of the original core insight (Hoyningen-Huene 1993, 212; Kuhn 2000, , 33ff.; Chen 1997).
 Kuhn’s original holistic characterization of incommensurability has been distinguished into two separate theses.
 ‘Taxonomic incommensurability’ involves conceptual change in contrast to ‘methodological incommensurability’, which involves the epistemic values used to evaluate theories (Sankey 1991; Sankey and Hoyningen-Huene 2001; see Section 2.3.2 below).